Graduate Student Association

 Professional Development Grants

-These grants are to be awarded to students for entrance into professional societies, to attend workshops that will benefit their academic career, or other creative learning opportunities that would not be funded through travel grants or may not be supplemented by departments.
+Grants are awarded to students for entrance into professional societies, workshops that benefit academic career, or other creative learning opportunities not funded by travel grants or departments.

 Amounts will be awarded based on the amount required for each specific request up to $200.